Blue Oat Grass

 Helictotrichon sempervirensItem #3997 USDA Hardiness Zone: 4 - 9

 Graceful fountains of silver-blue blades form neat ornamental clumps that combine well with other grasses.
-Beige to light brown terminal panicles appear June through August.
-Reliable and attractive accent or specimen, perfect for rock gardens.
-Evergreen perennial.
+Airy, beige to light brown, terminal panicles appear mid- to late summer.
+A reliable and attractive accent or specimen, perfect for rock gardens.
+May remain evergreen in mild winter regions.

 - History & LoreHistory:Native to Central and Southwestern Europe, the name Helictotrichon comes from the Greek words "helix" meaning spiral and "trichos" meaning hair.